ranerlich7/shop17_back/README.md

-# My Tennis Club Django Project
+# My shop - Django Project (to use with react front)

 ## Setup environment